waltzofpearls/healthstats-collector/README.md

 and push the metrics to prometheus pushgateway, which exposes a `/metrics` endpoint, and can be scraped by prometheus.

+Special thank you goes to [tcgoetz/GarminDB](https://github.com/tcgoetz/GarminDB).
+The garmin connect scraper in this repo was largely inspired by GarminDB.

 Grafana dashboard built from those metrics:

 ![healthstats-dashboard](https://user-images.githubusercontent.com/965430/47626245-4d101400-dae7-11e8-9279-43ab4bcd0803.png)